utopia-foss/dantro/doc/plotting/plot_data_selection.rst

 This happens via the ``select_and_combine`` argument.

 **Important:** The ``select_and_combine`` argument behaves differently to the ``select`` argument of the DAG interface!
-This is because it has to accomodate various further configuration parameters that control the selection of universes and the multidimensional combination of the selected data.
+This is because it has to accommodate various further configuration parameters that control the selection of universes and the multidimensional combination of the selected data.

 The ``select_and_combine`` argument expects the following keys:

 - ``fields``: all keys given here will appear as tags in the results dictionary.
-  The values of these keys are dicts that contain the same parameters that can also be given to the ``select`` argument of the DAG interface.
+  The values of these keys are dictionaries that contain the same parameters that can also be given to the ``select`` argument of the DAG interface.
-  In other words: paths you would like to select form within each universe should be specified at ``select_and_combine.fields.<result_tag>.path`` rather than at ``select.<result_tag>.path``.
+  In other words: paths you would like to select from within each universe should be specified at ``select_and_combine.fields.<result_tag>.path`` rather than at ``select.<result_tag>.path``.
 - ``base_path`` (optional): if given, this path is prepended to all paths given under ``fields``
 - ``combination_method`` (optional, default: ``concat``): how to combine the selected and transformed data from the various universes.
 Available parameters: